ACKNOWLEDGEMENTS AND THANKS

 - The Northwestern University Wildcat Sports Information Office, the University Archives at the Northwestern University Library, the Philadelphia Eagles professional football team, the Missouri Military Academy, and the East West Shrine Game organization for their help and assistance in the biography of Reb Russell.

-- Ellen Bailey, the archivist at the Pasadena Playhouse, who confirmed that western players such as Morris Ankrum and Bill Elliott studied and performed there.
+- Ellen Bailey, archivist at the Pasadena Playhouse, who confirmed that western players such as Morris Ankrum and Bill Elliott studied and performed there.

-Following is a rambling list, in no particular order, with some additional thanks to the B-western experts, writers, and fans who contributed with articles, images ... and their time:
+Following is a rambling list, in no particular order, with some additional thanks to the B-western experts, writers, collectors, and fans who contributed with articles, images ... and their time: